 The North-South Greenway Gap Closure Project is part of a regional effort to create a more extensive non-motorized transportation network in Marin County.
 It closes a key pedestrian and cyclist gap between the Central Marin Ferry Connector and the existing multi-use paths at the intersection of Old Redwood Highway and Wornum Drive.
-The project will be delivered in two segments, the Northern Segment and the Southern Segment, which will allow work to begin sooner.

 The project is funded using Regional Measure 2 funding, which is a result of the 2004 voter-approved $1.00 toll increase of the seven state-owned toll bridges in the San Francisco Bay Area.
 The funds were redirected from the abandoned Greenbrae Interchange project.